Founder and Chief Scientist

 Rosenberg then founded Immersion Corporation to pursue virtual reality technologies.
-As CEO of Immersion, he brought the company public in 1999 (NASDAQ: IMMR).
-Rosenberg also founded Microscribe LLC, maker of the world’s first desktop 3D digitizer – the Microscribe 3D – which has been used in the production of countless feature films, including Shrek and Ice Age (acquired in 2009).
-More recently, Rosenberg founded Outland Research, a developer of advanced interfaces for mobile devices (acquired in 2012).
-He’s also worked as a tenured Professor at California State University (Cal Poly), teaching engineering, design, and entrepreneurship.
+As CEO of Immersion, he brought the company public (NASDAQ: IMMR) in 1999.
+Rosenberg also founded Microscribe, maker of the world’s first desktop 3D digitizer – the Microscribe 3D – which has been used in the production of countless feature films, including Shrek, Ice Age, and A Bugs Life (acquired in 2009).
+Rosenberg also founded Outland Research, a developer of advanced interfaces for mobile devices and augmented reality (acquired in 2012).
+He has also worked as a tenured Professor at California Polytechnic (Cal Poly), teaching engineering, design, and entrepreneurship.

 A prolific inventor and researcher, Louis Rosenberg has been awarded more than 300 patents worldwide for his technological efforts in virtual reality, augmented reality, artificial intelligence, and human computer-interaction.
 He currently lives in sunny California with his wife and kids, as a longtime vegan and friend of all animals, big and small.